Vicktor007/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-iam_betty- a script that switches the current user to the user betty a script that prints the effective username of the current user
+0-iam_betty- a script that switches the current user to the user betty a script that prints the effective username of the current user groups-a script that prints all the groups the current user is part of